geleto/cascador-ai/README.md

 -   **You are building UIs:** Generating HTML with included partials is a classic use case.

 ### Context Methods & Filters: The Building Blocks
 These are the fundamental JS/TS functions you provide to *both* scripts and templates.
-They are not an orchestration strategy on their own, but rather the efficient, predictable actions that your orchestrator calls.
+They are the efficient, predictable actions that your orchestrator calls.

 **Use When:**
 -   **You need raw performance:** A plain JavaScript/TypeScript function is always faster than an LLM call.